stevencombs/retrocombs.github.io/_drafts/2021-02-18-plus4-chapter7-graphics.md

 ## The `CHAR` Command

-A graph alone can speak volumes; however some graphs require characters to the full story or to orient users.
-Luckily, the Plus/4 allows us to overlay characters on top of our graphs.
+A graph alone can speak volumes; however, some graphs require characters to tell the entire story.
+Luckily, the Plus/4 can overlay characters on top of our graphs in high-res or multi-color graphics modes.

 ### CHARACTERS ON GRAPH PROGRAM